 How to Build Your Own Laptop

 To build your own laptop, you just need to do two jobs: choosing components and assembling them into one PC.
-First, I'll talk about how to choose laptop components.
+What do you need to build a PC?
+How to choose laptop components?
+In this part, I will tell you the answers.

 How to Choose Laptop Components